 * TheComputerIsACheatingBastard: Great and superb rank monsters are supposed to be extremely rare for the players, yet it seems that two-thirds of the enemies in the later parts of Episode 2 have these quality levels.
 Of course, this is somewhat a result of the way enemies work - the Special Skills they have access to depend on their quality-level, so only a Superb version has access to the full skillset.
 Hence, unless a Superb version of a given enemy spawns SOMEWHERE, it never gets to use its full skillset.
 (On the other hand, players can teach all the skills to any puppet regardless of quality.)

 ** Depending on the area, monsters have chances to cause status effects on attacking.
 In the aforementioned later areas, the chance can go up to 30%; for perspective, players would have to be very lucky, rich, or devoted to crafting to get as much as 25%.

-* TheSpeechless: Popin, the resident egg painting, zombified rabbit has no lower jaw, so he speaks through actions, and painted bark.
+* TheSpeechless: Popin, the resident egg painter, is a zombified rabbit that has no lower jaw, so he speaks through actions and painted bark.